Pectus Excavatum and Marfan Syndrome

 However, this makes patients fall in love with junk food.

-Salt and sugar becomes their best friend, and greens and veggies their biggest enemy.
+Salt and sugar becomes their best friend.

 That's a faster way to bulk up, but it will harm your health.

 Also, the majority of Marfan patients accumulate a lot of weight in their stomach.

 Eating junk food will only help you obtain mass in this area.

 However, some Marfan patients still can't gain weight.